P-OPSTeam/server-monitor/README.md

 2) You can view the results using a simple HTML file on your desktop/laptop/mobile phone.

 # Pre-requisite
 Sign-up for an account on https://pusher.com/ .
 Please make a note of your APP_ID, KEY, SECRET, CLUSTER values from the pusher dashboard.
-Free version allows you to send up to 200K messages a month.
+Free version allows you to send up to 200K messages a day.
 This is enough for monitoring 1 server every 15 seconds.

 # How to install